Yabodo/Dragons-of-Mugloar/README.md

 ## Autoplay

-Starts a new game
+1. Starts a new game
-Fetches a list of ads
+2. Fetches a list of ads
-Picks the best ads to solve and solves them
+3. Picks the best ads to solve and solves them
-Buys items to improve its chances.
+4. Buys items to improve its chances
-Repeats from step two until lives run out.
+5. Repeats from step two until lives run out

 ## Recommended IDE Setup